bo4onoksromom/rsschool-cv/cv.md

 # Language:
 * Russian - Native
 * English - B1 (Intermediate)

 ![img](English%20level.PNG)

-* Spanish - my dream...
+* Spanish - only in dreams

 # Citate:
 > Do you believe?
 You must believe! © Supreme (Robbie Williams)